 It’s important to keep your portfolio up to date and relevant.
 As you complete new projects (especially ones that show off new skills), be sure to add them to your portfolio and replace older or less relevant work.
 This will ensure that your portfolio remains fresh and showcases your most recent and compelling work.

-There is a lot to learn before you start freelancing, but the journey of gaining new skills and knowledge is never ending.
+There is a lot to learn before you start freelancing (including some hidden downsides), but the journey of gaining new skills and knowledge is never ending.
 As you progress, you’ll pick up new expertise, find new clients, and be able to make more money, but you need to be able to adapt!